Reference for .eqy file format¶

 prep -top mytest

-in a terminal window and enter help
+Run yosys in a terminal window and enter help on the Yosys prompt

 for a command list.
-Run help <command>
+Run help <command> for a detailed description of the

-command, for example help prep
+command, for example help prep.

-sections are added to the gold and gate scripts.
+The contents of [script] sections are added to the gold and gate scripts.

 This simplifies the configuration file in cases where both scripts share